Nothing But Trouble poster

 The inciting incident occurs at 12 minutes when Chris runs a stop sign in the small town of Valkenvania and is immediately pulled over by officer Dennis Valkenheiser.
 This traffic violation becomes the catalyst that pulls them out of their privileged world..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 26% of the runtime.
-This shows the protagonist's commitment to Judge Valkenheiser formally charges Chris with multiple violations and refuses to let them leave.
+This illustrates the protagonist's commitment to Judge Valkenheiser formally charges Chris with multiple violations and refuses to let them leave.
 Chris realizes they're truly trapped in this nightmare world where his money and status are worthless.
 They must now survive by the Judge's insane rules., moving from reaction to action.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
 Here, Chris's colleagues are sentenced to death by Mr. Bonestripper.
 Chris faces the complete failure of everything he relied on—status, money, charm.
 His old life and identity are symbolically "killed."
-He's powerless., demonstrates the protagonist at their lowest point.
+He's powerless., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 80% of the runtime.
 Chris realizes they must work together and use genuine wit rather than status.
 He learns information about the Judge's vulnerabilities and formulates a real escape plan based on understanding people, not controlling them., demonstrating the transformation achieved throughout the journey.